JodaOrg/joda-beans/src/site/markdown/userguide-codegen.md

 An immutable bean can be configured to apply default property values.
 In most cases this is not necessary, but if the bean has lots of non-null properties it may be desirable to have some default values.

 Simply declare a private static void method taking one 'Builder' argument annotated with '@ImmutableDefaults'.
+The method will be called before the empty builder is made available for population.

 ```
  @ImmutableDefaults